AmigaLabs/clib4/README.md

 ### Wchar

-Some **wchar** functions are now implemented but some are not working correctly.
+Almost all **wchar** functions are now implemented and tested but maybe something is not working correctly.
 There are no valid tests except a little few so use at your own risk..

+### Locale

+Locales relies always to os4 locales but now you can set the encoding you want to use so wide functon work correctly.
+Accepted encodings are:

+`C-UTF-8`
+`C-EUCJP`
+`C-SJIS`
+`C-JIS`
+`ISO-8859-1`

 ### TODO